-Scheduled Monument should be referred to Historic England; and it is considered that the harm to the pyrotechnic store is outweighed by the public benefits within the context of NPPF.
-Once the above recommendations have been resolved, it is considered that any harm to the identified heritage assets will be outweighed by the public benefits of developing this site (NPPF, para.
-196), and its wider value in contributing to ongoing conserving costs of the historic airfield into the future.
+It is considered that the less than substantial harm to the setting and character of the identified heritage assets (Listed Buildings, buildings making a positive contribution, Conservation Area, pyrotechnic store) will be outweighed by the public benefits of developing the technical site (NPPF, para.
+196).
+The new technical site's wider value in contributing to ongoing conservation costs of the historic airfield into the future is also an important consideration.

-Officer Dr Garry Campion Senior Conservation Officer --------- --
+Officer Dr Garry Campion Senior Conservation Officer

-Date 22 August 2018
+Date 11 December 2018